 It’s incredibly popular in summer

-The Costa Brava is very popular in summer, with many locals holidaying there.
+The Costa Brava is a very popular holiday destination in summer, with many locals holidaying there.
 The coves get crowded, and the accommodations are booked months in advance.
 So, if you plan to visit at that time, prepare for your trip early.

 If possible, we would advise avoiding July and August for your trip.
 It’s scorching hot, prices are higher, and crowds are usual.
 If you decide going on those months, try to go mid-week instead of the weekend.